ec-europa/europa-component-library/docs/04-documentation.md

 ### Note: writing convention

-We are using writing convention for both [pull requests](https://ec-europa.github.io/europa-component-library/docs/conventions/git) and [markdown](https://ec-europa.github.io/europa-component-library/docs/conventions/markdown).
-You can optionally apply these convention, to facilitate documentation update process.
+We are using writing conventions for both [pull requests](https://ec-europa.github.io/europa-component-library/docs/conventions/git) and [markdown](https://ec-europa.github.io/europa-component-library/docs/conventions/markdown).
+You can optionally apply these conventions, to facilitate documentation update process.
 In any case, we will have to apply the conventions on our side before publishing it (so the content may be slightly modified).